wanghaisheng/responsive-landing-page-starter/content/blog/en/31-hackathon-ideas-for-your-next-marathon-coding-event.md

 Hackathons are great because they allow you to improve your coding skills, build new things, and try new technologies.

-One of the hardest parts about participating in a hackathon is coming up with a great idea, so in this article, I will give you some fun ideas for your next hackathon.
+One of the hardest parts about participating in a hackathon is coming up with an idea to work on, so in this article, I will give you some fun ideas for your next hackathon.

 ## Popular Hackathons